pyepics/pyepics/doc/installation.rst

 environmental variable ``PYEPICS_LIBCA`` to the full path of the dynamic library to use as *libca*, for example::

-   > export PYEPICS_LIBCA=/usr/local/epics/base-3.15.5/lib/linux-x86_64/libca.so
+   > export PYEPICS_LIBCA=/usr/local/epics/base-7.0.4/lib/linux-x86_64/libca.so

 Note that *libca* will need to find another Epics CA library *libCom*.
 This is almost always in the same folder as *libca*, but you may need to make sure that the *libca* you are pointing to can find the required *libCom*.
-The methods for telling shared libraries (or executable files) how to find other shared libraries varies with system, but you may need to set other environmental variables such as ``LD_LIBRARY_PATH`` or ``DYLIB_LIBRARY_PATH`` or use `ldconfig`.
-If you're having trouble with any of these things, ask your local Epics gurus or contact the authors.

 To find out which CA library will be used by pyepics, use:

     >>> import epics
     >>> epics.ca.find_libca()